ksu-is/Budgeting/ProjectRoadMap.md

          * Found another example that's closer to what I want to do with this app, but I tried customizing it to what I wanted and it would not work.
 The code is saved in my budgeting.py file.

 1. Create a diagram/map of how I want the program to work and what steps should be included in order.
+(DONE)
    * Need to incorporate a system for income taxes by state, social security, and other deductions from income on paystubs.
    * Needs to be as customizable as I can possibly make it.

    * 11/08/2018 - Created a "Project Format" as seen below.
 Will probably add more detail as time passes.

-   DONE

 1. Piece together parts of codes to create the program base I would like to begin with.
+(DONE)

 1. Write some of my own custom code for whatever pieces of the project that I could not borrow from another example.
 This will probably be most of the code that is found within this project.
+(DONE)

 1. Fine tune the code to do exactly what I mapped out in step two.
+(DONE)

   I ended up scrapping the previous diagram of what I wanted my program to do for time's sake.